Discovering Academia

 This presentation is a service of Discovering Academia, and all information presented is for commercial and informational purposes only.
 Discovering Academia provides no assurances as to the accuracy or completeness of the information presented and possesses no actual knowledge of any topic presented.
 Any opinions expressed in this presentation are solely attributed to each individual asserting the same and do not reflect the opinion of Discovering Academia.

-For more information, see our website: https://www.discoveringacademia.com/episodes/anita-oberholster
+For more information about this episode, see our website: https://www.discoveringacademia.com/episodes/amanda-crump

 This presentation is a service of Discovering Academia, and all information presented is for commercial and informational purposes only.
 Discovering Academia provides no assurances as to the accuracy or completeness of the information presented and possesses no actual knowledge of any topic presented.
 Any opinions expressed in this presentation are solely attributed to each individual asserting the same and do not reflect the opinion of Discovering Academia.